TristanBeucher/tristanbeucher.github.io/_posts/2025-10-19-Simulating-peak-day-ahead-prices.md

 3. **Drink (at least) one coffee**
 4. **Write and repeat**

-After taking some time to think, I found the problem I’ll focus on:
+After taking a minute to reflect, I clarified the problem that I'll be solving:

 > Simulating 2025 daily peak prices in France using **residual load** and 2023–2024 historical data